krancour/brignext/PROPOSAL.md

 proposed architecture decomposes Brigade into three logical subsystems-- record storage, scheduling, and logging-- with a service layer to coordinate among these three.
 The service layer will be exposed to clients via secure HTTP endpoints that implement a RESTful API.
-Brigade tpyes and an API client will be made available as in a Go SDK.
+Brigade types and an API client will be made available as in a Go SDK.
 An improved `brig` CLI and crop of new gateways will utilize utilize that SDK.